 The GCC Nursing program values the student /faculty relationship and wants to ensure that students are represented in Nursing Department Discussions.
-All students will be invited to a monthly meeting during the academic year with the Nursing Department faculty.
+All students will be invited to a meeting each semester with the Nursing Department faculty.
 The goals of these meetings are to: